 - Expose yourself to a variety of jobs and personalities in different organizations

-- Contact the person to set up the interview by:
+- Contact person to set up interview by:

-- Having someone who knows the person make the appointment for you
+- Having someone who knows the person make appointment for you

 - Introducing yourself at a networking event (Job Fair, Employer presentation, etc.)

-- Suggest a time and place that suits their work schedule and is close to their office
+- Suggest time and place that suits work schedule and nearby employer location

-- Update your resume and bring it with you.
-You can use this to share your experience, education and abilities.
-You may also want feedback on the style of your resume and information included in this field of work.
+- Update resume and bring with you – use this to share your experiences, education, skills and abilities.
+You may also want feedback on your resume.

-At the end of the conversation, verbally thank them for taking the time to offer advice and career information.
-Consider sending a thank you note and updating them from time to time on your work-search progress.
+At the end of the conversation, thank person for taking time to meet and offering advice and career information.
+Consider following up time to time with update on work-search progress.

 Career Action Plan

-Our career experts can meet with you one-on-one and build a career action plan that is individualized to you.
-This action plan will show you proven work search strategies, connecting current opportunities with future possibilities, informational interview preparation, and more in addition to the expertise of our Coordinators.
+Our career experts can meet with you one-on-one and build a personalized career action plan.
+Your action plan will show proven job search strategies, connecting current opportunities with future possibilities, preparation for informational interview, and many more helpful tips from our expert Coordinators.